It occurred to me I should put a list of the books I read in 2016.

 - The Darkness the Comes Before – Scott Bakker

-Here is a fact: I am searching for to read fantasy books.
+Here is a fact: I am searching for high fantasy novels.
 Something that is dark and with a lot of violence on it.
 I get tired of long descriptions from high fantasy novels.
 Moreover, I want a philosophical novel.
 Fiction and nonfiction fused.
 Many names came out such as Brent Weeks and Brandon Sanderson.
 As I scroll, makes me think if I am really a reader as I don’t know who these people are.
 Anyway I searched top fantasies and though this book is not in the top ten it makes me pick this because of the word `philosophy.` Yes, I’m deep into that stuff as I spent my vacant time questioning the meaning of life.

 I decided for this and I go to our main bookstores.
 Powerbooks and National Book Store.
 They don’t have stocks.
 I email them and there was none.
 So I went to Booksale where they sell second hand books.
 I’m having a gut feeling the book I was looking for was there.
 I’ve been telling myself that my intuition is strong.
 I entered, looked at the pocket books and then turn around.
 Right in my eye level there it was and I was like.
 Oh, okay.
 What are the chances of me looking at a rare to find book and being able to find it?
 I pull this humongous book and brought it.
 By the way, this is only a single copy.
 I’ve looked for this kind of book again and again on other branches and they don’t have any stock.
 I felt so lucky.
 One book in this country.